 Conventionally, ImageNet accuracy has served as the primary metric for evaluating model performance.
 It has driven remarkable progress since it ignited the deep learning revolution \citep{NIPS2012_4824}.
 However, this metric is becoming increasingly insufficient.
 While ImageNet is useful to measure a model's general capability, it does not capture the nuanced differences arising from varying architectures, training paradigms, and data -- models with different properties may appear similar if judged solely based on ImageNet accuracy (Fig.~\ref{fig:fig1}).
 This limitation becomes more pronounced as models start to overfit the idiosyncrasies of ImageNet with saturated accuracies~\citep{beyer2020we}.

 A particularly noteworthy example is CLIP.
-Despite having a similar ImageNet accuracy as a ResNet~\citep{he2016deep}, CLIP's vision encoder exhibits significantly better robustness and transferability.
-This has sparked research that explores and builds upon the unique strengths of CLIP~\citep{ramesh2022hierarchical, luo2022clip4clip, wortsman2022robust, vinker2023clipascene}, that could not be exposed by the ImageNet metric alone.
-This illustrates that analyzing alternative properties could help discover useful models.
+Despite having a similar ImageNet accuracy as a ResNet~\citep{he2016deep}, CLIP's vision encoder exhibits much better robustness and transferability.
+This has sparked research that explores and builds upon the unique strengths of CLIP~\citep{ramesh2022hierarchical, luo2022clip4clip, wortsman2022robust, vinker2023clipascene}, which were not evident from the ImageNet metric alone.
+This demonstrates that analyzing alternative properties could help discover useful models.

-In addition to curious scientific inquiries, the growing integration of vision models into production systems also calls for a deep understanding of their behaviors.
+In addition to fundamental research, the growing integration of vision models into production systems also calls for a deep understanding of their behaviors.
 Conventional metrics do not fully capture models' ability to handle real-world vision challenges like varying camera poses, lighting conditions, or occlusions.
-For instance, models trained on datasets such as ImageNet, often struggle~\citep{yamada2022does} to transfer their performance to real-world applications where conditions and scenarios are significantly more diverse.
+For instance, models trained on datasets such as ImageNet often struggle~\citep{yamada2022does} to transfer their performance to real-world applications where conditions and scenarios are more diverse.

 To bridge this gap, we conduct an in-depth exploration focusing on model behaviors beyond ImageNet accuracy.
-We analyze four leading models in computer vision: ConvNeXt~\citep{liu2022convnet}, as a representative ConvNet, and Vision Transformer (ViT)~\citep{dosovitskiy2020image}, each with supervised and CLIP training paradigms.
+We analyze four leading models in the computer vision: ConvNeXt~\citep{liu2022convnet}, as a representative ConvNet, and Vision Transformer (ViT)~\citep{dosovitskiy2020image}, each under supervised and CLIP training.
 The selected models are similar in parameter counts and show nearly identical accuracy on ImageNet-1K within each training paradigm, ensuring a fair comparison.
-Our study delves into a wide array of model characteristics, such as types of prediction errors, generalization capabilities, invariances of the learned representations, calibration performance, and many others.
-Notably, we focus on properties that the model exhibits without further training or finetuning, so that they can guide practitioners who wish to use pretrained models directly.
+Our study delves into a wide array of model characteristics, such as types of prediction errors, generalization capabilities, invariances of the learned representations, calibration, and many others.
+Importantly, our focus is on properties exhibited by the model without additional training or finetuning, providing insights for practitioners interested in using pretrained models directly.